-- How do artists express their ideas? - Should artists always know what their work will look like in the end? - Is skill necessary to make successful artwork? - How do the elements guide the creation of art? - How do the principles guide the creation of art? - How do the elements and principles of design help communicate ideas? - How does knowing the elements and principles of design impact our visual experience? - What can art tell us about ourselves and our surroundings? - Who were some famous artists in history? - What are some famous pieces of art? - Is new art better than old art?
+- How do artists express their ideas? - Should artists always know what their work will look like in the end? - Is skill necessary to make successful artwork? - How do the elements guide the creation of art? - How do the principles guide the creation ofart? - How do the elements and principles of design help communicate ideas? - How does knowing the elements and principles of design impact our visual experience? - What can art tell us about ourselves and our surroundings?

-- Art works have been produced all over the world

-- The different forms of art of Pre-historic, South American and Pre-Columbian Man

-- Styles of different time periods of art in the United States

-- Famous works of art

-- Styles of several famous artists

-- Names of several famous artists

-- How cultures use symbols in their art

-- One way to change ideas when making art is to try different ways of combining and repeating lines, shapes, and colors

-- Articulate basic art terms
+- Art works have been produced for thousands of years - The Egyptians made paintings, sculpture, architecture, and decorative objects over four thousand years ago - Art works have been produced all over the world - How cultures use symbols in their art - One thing to consider when making art is how to use the materials and take care of the tools - One way to change ideas when making art is to try different ways of combining and repeating lines, shapes, and colors - Articulate basic art terms

-- Produce an art form using motivational and techniques of Cave painting or Pre-historic artform - Identify the source and describe the significance of an idea for one of their own artworks - Use appropriate media for specific purposes - Repeat lines, shapes and colors to create a pattern - Discover color mixing - Make family drawings and pattern designs from nature - Value the art historical process as a way of coming to know another time and place - Appreciate art as a way of understanding the point of view of persons of other cultures or other times - Appreciate historical art as a way to honor time periods and cultures - Value art as an important realm of human accomplishments which can inform us about how we have come to be who we are - Value one's own capacities to make sense of one's own artistic development (both as artists and as perceivers) • Create art in the style of various famous artists, and time periods • Create art in the style of various cultures
+- Produce an art work using the style of a particular artist or period - Identify the source and describe the significance of an idea for one of their own artworks - Use appropriate media for specific purposes - Repeat lines, shapes and colors to create a pattern - Discover color mixing - Make family drawings and pattern designs from nature - Value the art historical process as a way of coming to know another time and place - Appreciate art as a way of understanding the point of view of persons of other cultures or other times - Appreciate historical preservations as efforts to maintain a community's visual heritage - Value art as an important realm of human accomplishments which can inform us about how we have come to be who we are - Value one's own capacities to make sense of one's own artistic development (both as artists and as

+perceivers)

 Resources

 Core Text:

 Suggested Resources: